-The points chase in the Nationwide Series also grew closer after Saturday’s race, as Carl Edwards’ win moved him into second in the standings, only 113 points behind leader Clint Bowyer.
+The points chase in the Nationwide Series also grew closer after Saturday’s race, as Edwards’s win moved him into second in the standings, only 113 points behind leader Bowyer.
 Bowyer finished one position ahead of Keselowski in Saturday’s running order, and now sits 132 markers ahead of the No. 88 driver.
-Full-time competitors David Reutimann and David Ragan both lost ground after finding trouble during the race; Reutimann was wrecked by Bowyer, while David Ragan spun into the Turn 2 wall on his own midway through the event.
+Full-time competitors Reutimann and David Ragan both lost ground after finding trouble during the race; Reutimann was wrecked by Bowyer, while Ragan spun into the turn 2 wall on his own midway through the event.

-Who Should Have Won: Carl Edwards The fastest car won the race on Saturday.
+Who Should Have Won: Edwards.
+The fastest car won the race on Saturday.
 New crew chief Drew Blickensderfer has led the No. 60 team to three wins in his short time with the team, and has Edwards well in contention for a second consecutive series title.

 Mike Bliss has been all but Mr. Consistency since taking over the No. 1 of Phoenix Racing.
-Bliss has taken the Miccosukee Resorts team from a mid-pack entry to a fixture in the Nationwide Series top 10, and with his sixth place run on Saturday, Bliss moved into fourth in the series’ point standings, ahead of Cup regulars David Reutimann and David Ragan.
-Bliss, currently second among Nationwide regulars, has now scored 10 top 10 finishes in the No. 1 car this season.
+Bliss has taken the Miccosukee Resorts team from a mid-pack entry to a fixture in the Nationwide Series top 10, and with his sixth-place run on Saturday, Bliss moved into fourth in the series points standings, ahead of Cup regulars Reutimann and Ragan.
+Bliss, currently second among Nationwide regulars, has now scored 10 top-10 finishes in the No. 1 car this season.

 JTG Racing followed up their first Nationwide Series win in years with a solid outing on the oval of MIS.
-Marcos Ambrose, eager to show that he’s talented on more than road courses, used the high side of the track to come from behind late and score a 12th place finish for his No. 59 team.
-That maintained his top 10 points position, while teammate Kelly Bires also enjoyed a strong run and earned a finish to match – bringing his No. 47 Ford home ninth.
-Bires’ top 10 moved him to within 33 points of Steve Wallace and 13th place in the Nationwide standings.
+Marcos Ambrose, eager to show that he’s talented on more than road courses, used the high side of the track to come from behind late and score a 12th-place finish for his No. 59 team.
+That maintained his top-10 points position, while teammate Kelly Bires also enjoyed a strong run and earned a finish to match – bringing his No. 47 Ford home ninth.
+Bires’s top 10 moved him to within 33 points of Steve Wallace and 13th place in the Nationwide standings.

 Better Luck Next Time

 After running much of the early part of the season with Jay Robinson Racing, Robert Richardson left to drive for his father’s R3 Motorsports team.
-Richardson made his debut with the No. 23 car at Charlotte, and while they were much more competitive than the No. 4 team at JRR, Richardson found trouble early in the race and finished near the back.
+Richardson made his debut with the No. 23 car at Charlotte, and while they were much more competitive than the No. 4 team at Jay Robinson Racing, Richardson found trouble early in the race and finished near the back.
 Saturday at MIS was the same story for the R3 organization.
 Richardson was again more competitive than his previous ride, but found the wall 57 laps into the event.
-Richardson’s 35th place finish was not the run this unsponsored team was looking for.
+Richardson’s 35th-place finish was not the run this unsponsored team was looking for.

 With an ARCA victory under his belt at MIS, Steve Wallace and his No. 66 team had MIS circled as a venue to shine at.
 By the end of the first lap, those hopes were gone.
-Coming out of Turn 2 during the race’s first circuit, Wallace was tagged from behind by Mike Bliss, and was unable to keep his car off of the inside wall.
-The front end of the No. 66 was heavily damaged, requiring 2/3 of the race for the team to fix it.
-Wallace still managed to complete 40 circuits, but he finished a distant 38th.
+Coming out of turn 2 during the race’s first circuit, Wallace was tagged from behind by Bliss and was unable to keep his car off of the inside wall.
+The front end of the No. 66 was heavily damaged, requiring 2/3rds of the race for the team to fix it.
+Wallace still managed to complete 40 circuits but finished a distant 38th.

 Underdog Performer of the Race